Menu Close

 Civil Engineering Firm News

-Today, Covid-19 has brought a new reality to the world of the professional.
+Covid-19 brought a new reality to the world of the professional.
 I am referring to working from home and the impacts on work-life balance.
-For some, that balance has even come with extra responsibilities, like teachers for their children.
-For me, this period has been an interesting experience that included restarting an old career.
+For some, that balance even came with extra responsibilities, like teachers for their children.
+For me, this period was an interesting experience that included restarting an old career.

 Impacts of Working from Home